Classical Guitar Reach Foundation -

 Our Values

-CGRFI believes in education as a right, not a privilege.
+CGRF believes in education as a right, not a privilege.

 The Foundation does not tolerate discrimination of any form.
 No political or religious discussions are permitted in any groups pertaining to the Foundation.